xxyzz/ostep-hw/19/README.md

 7. Another issue that might arise relates to initialization.
 If you don’t initialize the array `a` above before accessing it, the first time you access it will be very expensive, due to initial access costs such as demand zeroing.
 Will this affect your code and its timing?
 What can you do to counterbalance these potential costs?

-   This array doesn't need to be initialized to zero.
+   This array doesn't need to be initialized to zero. `tlb.c` only measures the time of `for` loop, `malloc` won't affect the result.